8 days/7 nights

-Leon to Rabanal del Camino.
-[39 miles].
-Riding out of Leon you could visit Hospital del Orbigo, arriving in time for lunch in Astorga.
+Leon to Rabanal del Camino - Riding out of Leon you could visit Hospital del Orbigo, arriving in time for lunch in Astorga.
 For Epicureans, Astorga is known for mantecadas, one of the famous delicacies in Spanish pastrymaking.
-You will overnight in Rabanal del Camino, one of the more famous pilgrimage villages along the trail.
+You will overnight in Rabanal del Camino, one of the more famous pilgrimage sites along the trail.

-Rabanal to Villafranca [36 miles].
-Your route today will begin with a visit to Castrillo de los Polvares, a town immortalized by the writer Concha Espina in her novel The Maragato Sphinx, a portrait of the village and its centuries-old customs.
+Rabanal to Villafranca - Your route today will begin with a visit to Castrillo de los Polvares, a town immortalized by the writer Concha Espina in her novel The Maragato Sphinx, a portrait of the village and its centuries-old customs.
 Just before lunch you’ll reach the Cruz de Ferro, one of the most symbolic monuments along the pilgrims’ route.
 Whenever a pilgrim adds a stone to the pile they become part of an ancient tradition; the Romans called these stone heaps, ‘mounts of Mercury’ after the god of travelers.
 In Ponferrada, you can visit the impressive Templar Castle, one of the oldest and finest examples of Spanish military architecture.
 You’ll finish the day in Villafranca, one of the most attractive towns on the Camino.
-Your hotel for tonight is in a 3-star parador hotel.
+Your hotel for tonight is in a charming 3-star hotel in the center.